EARnagram/lessons/sec3/producing_apis_with_express/README.md

 **PURPLE** - Set your headers - such as if you want to accept raw JSON.

-**ORANGE** - Set the payload in the body - this is where you can send data to the server.
+**ORANGE** - Set the data payload in the body - this is where you can send data to the server.

 Postman does a lot more than this, but this is where we'll predominately be working during this class.